Mehrdad Pahlbod

-Mehrdad Pahlbod (مهرداد پهلبد; 16 March 1917 – 9 August 2018), born as Ezatollah Minbashian (عزتالله مینباشیان), was an Iranian politician who served as the first culture minister of Iran from 1964 until 1978.
+Mehrdad Pahlbod (مهرداد پهلبد; 16 March 1917 – 9 August 2018) was an Iranian politician who served as the first culture minister of Iran from 1964 until 1978.

-Biography
+Early life

-Pahlbod was born in Tehran into the musical family of Minbashian.
-His father was Colonel Nasru'llah Minbashian, Imperial Iranian Army Band Corps.
-His relative Gholam-Hossein Minbashian, a professional violinist, was the conductor of Tehran City Hall Symphony Orchestra (later Tehran Symphony Orchestra) and the director of Tehran Conservatory of Music for years.
-Pahlbod studied architecture in Switzerland and in 1956 became the vice president of the Persian Fine Arts Administration in Tehran; an organisation which later became the Iranian Ministry of Culture.
+Pahlbod was born Ezatollah Minbashian (Persian: عزتالله مینباشیان) on 16 March 1917 in Tehran to Nasrollah Minbashian, a military officer who served as deputy director of the Imperial Iranian Army Band Corps.
+His grandfather, Gholam-Hossein Minbashian, a professional violinist, was the conductor of Tehran City Hall Symphony Orchestra and served for many years as the director of the Tehran Conservatory of Music.
+As a result of this background, Pahlbod grew up playing the violin, later graduating from Firooz Bahram High School.
+His brother was Fathollah Minbashian.

+Career

-He was a violinist and music teacher.
-He served as a deputy at the Ministry of Education until 1961.
-Between March 1964 and January 1965 he was the deputy prime minister in the cabinet led by Hassan Ali Mansur.
+Pahlbod studied architecture in Switzerland at the University of Lausanne.
+In 1956 he became the vice president of the Persian Fine Arts Administration in Tehran, which later became the Iranian Ministry of Culture.
+Until 1961, he served as a deputy at the Ministry of Education.
+Between March 1964 and January 1965, Pahlbod was the deputy prime minister of Hassan Ali Mansur.
 He was also the minister for culture and the arts between 1965 and 1978.

+Personal life

-Mehrdad Pahlbod was the second husband of Princess Shams Pahlavi.
-The couple secretly converted to Catholic Christianity from Shia Islam in the 1950s in Egypt.
+Pahlbod was the second husband of Princess Shams Pahlavi.
+During a trip to Egypt in the 1950s, the couple secretly converted to Catholicism from Shia Islam.
+They had two sons and one daughter.

-In the years after the 1979 Islamic Revolution, Pahlbod lived in exile in Los Angeles where he died on 9 August 2018 at the age of 101.
+In the years following the Iranian Revolution, Pahlbod and his wife lived in exile in Santa Barbara, California.
+His wife passed away from cancer in 1996.
+Pahlbod was living in Los Angeles when he died on 9 August 2018 at the age of 101.

-He received the Order of Homayoun 1st Class, the Order of the Crown 4th Class, the Coron Medal in Gold in 1967 and the 2,500-year celebration of the Persian Empire Medal in Gold on 15 October 1971, was Knight of Grand-Cross of the Order of Merit of the Italian Republic of Italy on 15 December 1974, etc.